stillwwater/edwin/README.md

 Installation
 ------------

-Build `edwin.cpp` and link it with your executable.
-Requires a C++ 17 compiler or newer.
+Build `edwin.c` and link it with your executable. `edwin.c` uses a subset of C which can be compiled with either a C99 or C++ compiler.

 ~~~
-cl /W4 /std:c++20 /c edwin.cpp
+cl /W4 /std:c11 /c edwin.c
 link /subsystem:windows user32.lib gdi32.lib comctl32.lib msimg32.lib edwin.obj your_app.obj
 ~~~